Aw4is/LibraryAPI/README.md

 About:

--This is a simple Rest API using CRUD operations for a library storing books
+- This is a simple Rest API using CRUD operations for a library storing books